AriFordsham/GHCWiki/hackathon.md

 - Brandon Moore, Yahoo.
 Interested in types, syntax extension.

 - Ravi Nanavati, Bluespec.
 Interested in being able to fix GHC bugs before they burn me.
+- Echo Nolan, interested in optimization, absorbing intelligence by osmosis.

 - Andrew Pimlott, Planning Systems Inc., interested in the dark corners we stumble into during application development, and space profiling.